Linear Regression Statistics

 - In the Linear Regression dialog box, click Statistics.

-- Select the statistics you want.
+- Select the statistics that you want.